hackclub/hackclub/workshops/python_stock_viewer/README.md

 ## What are HTTP Requests?

 HTTP requests are a type of request a program can send to a server to get data back.
 You might use requests to get weather information, or information from a database, or a video or audio file.
 There are many types of requests one can use, but the type we'll be covering here are GET requests, which send a request to the server or API with arguments in either the headers of the request or the URL, and expect some response data back.
+Google, Amazon, pretty much every site amd app available uses requests to get data from the Internet.

 ## Setting Up